peterhinch/micropython-async/v3/docs/TUTORIAL.md

 ## 3.10 Synchronising to hardware

 The following hardware-related classes are documented [here](./DRIVERS.md):
+ * `ESwitch` A debounced switch with an `Event` interface.
  * `Switch` A debounced switch which can trigger open and close user callbacks.
+ * `EButton` Debounced pushbutton with `Event` instances for pressed, released, long press or double-press.
  * `Pushbutton` Debounced pushbutton with callbacks for pressed, released, long press or double-press.
  * `ESP32Touch` Extends `Pushbutton` class to support ESP32 touchpads.
+ * `Keyboard` Interface a crosspoint array of buttons e.g. keypads.
+ * `SwArray` Interface a crosspoint array of pushbuttons or switches.
  * `Encoder` An asynchronous interface for control knobs with switch contacts configured as a quadrature encoder.
  * `AADC` Asynchronous ADC.
 A task can pause until the value read from an ADC